chrishoward-au/Architect/readme.txt

 = 0.8.6.1 =
 * CHANGED: Removed excess files causing the zip to be so big
 * FIXED: Masonry layout broken by css compression
+* CHANGED: CSS is cached in db and single styles file then created.

 = 0.8.6 =
 * CHANGED: Improved js on blueprints admin